cosmofur/EX716/README.md

 @JMPNZ %1    : Inverse logic of JMPZ

-@JNZ %1      : Slightly more readable than JMPNZ
+@JNZ %1      : Alternative spelling for JMPNZ

 @JMPZI %1    : Jumps to an Indirect address [%1] if Z flag is set